CBD legal – Is cannabidiol legal in Germany and Europe?

 - THC limits are observed

-- A legally compliant declaration is present
+- A legally compliant labeling is present

 - No health claims are made